How to Hire

 Where to Start

-• Ask your faculty supervisors for their permission to hire a copy-editor.
+- If you’re a student, ask your professor or faculty supervisors for their permission to hire a copy-editor.
 UT has no official policies against hiring editors, but individual faculty members may object to this practice.
 Sec.
 11-402.
 Academic Dishonesty of UT’s Institutional Rules does not mention copy-editing as a prohibited conduct.
 However, if your supervisor tells you not to use an editor and you hire one anyway, then this would be a violation of “failing to comply with instructions” (11-402(c)(2)).
 So, the best practice is to make sure your supervisor is OK with you hiring a copy-editor.

 Standard Editorial Rates

 “Rates vary considerably depending on the nature of the work, the time frame of the assignment, the degree of special expertise required, and other factors.
 The industry standard for a manuscript page… is 250 words.” (source)

 - Basic copyediting: 5-10 ms pgs/hr, $30-40/hr

 - Substantive or line editing: 1–6 ms pgs/hr, $40–60/hr

 - Translating: 300-500 wds/hr, $40-50/hr

 - “The average rate at which copyeditors edit is 4 pages (or 1,000 words) per hour.”

 - “First, review the manuscript… If your footnotes have never been spell-checked, spell-check them.
 If your references are not standardized, fix them….
 Once you have fixed what you can, identify exactly how many pages are in your manuscript (don’t guess, divide the total electronic word count by 250 words).
 Divide this figure by 4 (pages an hour) to arrive at the likely total cost of copyediting.”